WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-02-22-deploy-dacpac-linux-azure-devops.md

 I showed [in my last post](/automatically-deploy-database-changes) how to use SSDT to create a dacpac package and how to deploy it locally.
 The SSDT project uses .NET Framework 4.8 which means that it runs only on Windows.
 Azure DevOps has a task to deploy dacpac packages, but it also only supports Windows.
 To be able to use a Linux environment, I will create a .NET Core project to build the dacpac package and build my own Docker container with the sqlpackage installed to deploy the dacpac to an SQL Server.

-## Use .NET Core to create the Dacpac package
+## Use .NET Core to create the Dacpac Package

 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">GitHub</a>.